 Structure of Flame of the Forest/ Palash Tree

-The Flame of the Forest is a medium size tree of around 6-12m of height.
-Usually, the shaft of the tree is curved and twisted with irregular branches that are rough and gray bark.
-From the month of January to March, the tree stands it all its glory with a lot of orange and vermilion flowers that covers the entire crown.
+Flame of the Forest/ Palash Tree is a medium size tree of around 6-12m of height.
+Usually, the shaft of the tree is curved and twisted with irregular branches that are rough and has grey bark.
 The scentless flowers are massed along the ends of the stalks that are dark and velvety green like the cup-shaped calices.
-By this deep contrasting colour, the luminosity of the stiff and bright flowers shows off to perfection.
-There are five petals in each flower that comprise one standard and two smaller wings and also a very curved beak-shaped keel.
+There are 5 petals in each flower that comprise one standard and two smaller wings and also a curved beak-shaped keel.
 The name Parrot Tree is given because of this keel only.
-The back curving petals are also covered with fine and silky hair.
-It can be seen at certain angles and it can change the deep orange to a silvery salmon-pink as well.
 The leaves of the tree appear in April and May and are large and trifoliate in size.
-They are like soft, thick suede when they are new and they also posses a velvety and beautiful pale green colour.
-But the old leaves are very tough and firm almost like leather.